rafael-paypal-solano/tic-tac-toe/README.md

 Java home: /usr/lib/jvm/java-8-oracle/jre
 Default locale: en_US, platform encoding: UTF-8
 OS name: "linux", version: "4.10.0-33-generic", arch: "amd64", family: "unix"
 ```

+If every command displays its version info similarly to previous examples, then you can proceed to download the sources and build the game.

+#### Downloading the Sources ####

 ## Playing the Game ###